South Carolina Personal Injury Lawyer

 On the contrary, they are incentivized to minimize your losses however they can.
 They have a variety of tactics to do this.

-One strategy insurance companies use is persuading accident victims to sign meager settlement agreements right after an accident.
+One strategy of insurance companies is to persuad accident victims to sign meager settlement agreements right after an accident.
 They are also willing to intimidate accident victims to get their way.

 Consequently, follow these five key strategies when dealing with insurance companies.